Admission Requirements for Physician Assistant, MMS

 *Approximately 95% of admitted students have GPAs that fall within this range.
 Applicants with exceptional clinical experience, defined as working three years or longer as a health professional (i.e. RN, PT, OT, Pharmacist) with a GPA outside of this range are also encouraged to apply.

-Arcadia University has articulation agreements with the University of Delaware and Cabrini University.
+Arcadia University has an articulation agreement with the University of Delaware.
 Interested students should contact Arcadia’s Enrollment Management office for details.

 Arcadia University PA Admissions FAQs